cartowong/oo/README.md

 * assertThrow
 * assertTrue

+The constructor of `UnitTester` has two arguments.

+* turnWarningsToErrors (default = TRUE)<br/>If set to TRUE, all warnings issued within any test method are turned into errors.
+* hidePassed (default = FALSE)<br/>If set to TURE, all passed test results will be hidden in the output.
+This is useful when you are only interested in the failed assertions and the unexpected errors.

-To illustrate the usage of UnitTester, the following are some example unit tests and the output of `runAllTests(hidePassed = FALSE)`.
-The boolean parameter `hidePassed` is added since version 5.3 to hide the passed test results, in case you are only interested in the failed assertions and the unexpected errors.
+To illustrate the usage of UnitTester, the following are some example unit tests and the output of `runAllTests()`.

 ```
-unitTester <- UnitTester()
+unitTester <- UnitTester(turnWarningsToErrors = TRUE, hidePassed = FALSE)

 unitTester$addTest('Test 1', function() {
   unitTester$assertEqual(1, 1)